otrv4/otrv4/otrv4.md

     instance tag may be 0, which indicates that no particular instance is specified.

-(TODO: this section doesn't seem to allow for the OTRv4 specific DAKE messages)

 #### Receiving OTRv3 Specific Messages

   * If you allow OTRv3 the protocol proceeds as specified in OTRv3.